-TPS54JA20 provides an analog input pin (SS/REFIN) to accept an external reference (i.e. a DC voltage source).
+The TPS54JB20 provides an analog input pin (SS/REFIN) to accept an external reference (that is a DC voltage source).
 The device always looks at the voltage on this SS/REFIN pin as the reference for the control loop.
-When an external voltage reference is applied between SS/REFIN pin and VSNS- pin, it acts as the reference voltage thus FB voltage follows this external voltage reference exactly.
-The same $\pm 0.6\%$ SS/REFIN-to-FB accuracy from -40°C to 125°C temperature range applies here too.
+When an external voltage reference is applied between the SS/REFIN pin and VSNS - pin, it acts as the reference voltage thus FB voltage follows this external voltage reference exactly.
+The same ±0.6% SS/REFIN-to-FB accuracy from -40°C to 125°C temperature range applies here too.